basho-labs/euc2016-riak_ts_1.4.0-tutorial/tutorial.md

 Time handling
 -------------

-Under the covers riak TS uses microseconds since the epoch for its timestamps.
+Under the covers riak TS uses milliseconds since the epoch for its timestamps.

 If you try and use a time < 0 you will get an error:
 ```sql